-On Inerrancy and Inspiration
+Inerrancy and Inspiration on Scripture

 This chapter of the confession includes a list of the 39 Old Testament (OT) and 27 New Testament (NT) books.
 The books known as the Apocrypha are historical books and beneficial in that right but not inspired works.